 From some of our kitchen heroes over at Cook's Illustrated, there are three main types of common salami: Hard Salami, Soppresata, and Genoa.
 All are "made from a mixture of raw ground meat, salt, and seasonings, which is stuffed into a casing and left to ferment and dry until cured."

 Can You Freeze Salami

-The answer to this question is a very big yes.
+Is it OK to freeze cold cuts?
+The answer to this question is a big yes.
 One of the things I truly appreciate about salami is that it can last longer than most deli meats out there.
-In addition, it is also essential that you keep a note on the different types of salami.

 Opt to thaw it already in the fridge.
 Meanwhile, if you have salami that is either dried or unopened/unsliced, it is usually okay to just store it in the pantry.
 But usually only for around six weeks.

 Don’t forget to keep it in the fridge after those weeks to elongate its life.
 If your salami is strong-smelling, you may want to just keep it out on the counter at room temp, loosely covered, for no more than five days.